MohamedMesto/Love-CrossWords/README.md

 - Browser Testing

-  - Love your body has been manually tested in Google Chrome, Microsoft Edge, Mozilla Firefox and Safari on both desktop and mobile.
+  - Love Cross Words has been manually tested in Google Chrome, Microsoft Edge, Mozilla Firefox and Safari on both desktop and mobile.
   - Verified that all images worked correctly
   - Verified that design and structure was consistent across all browsers.
   - Verfied responsiveness across all browsers.